 Key Points:

-- The Las Vegas Monorail doesn’t connect to the airport.
+- The Las Vegas Monorail doesn’t connect to the airport, nor are there plans to do so.

 - Unfortunately, the Monorail is likely to be made obsolete in the near future as The Boring Company’s underground Loop system expands.

-Extending the Monorail from The Strip to the Airport makes a lot of sense as it’d likely ease street traffic while giving visitors a direct, cost-effective option to reach their resort.
+Extending the Monorail from The Strip to the Airport makes a lot of sense, as it’d likely ease street traffic and give visitors a direct, cost-effective option to reach their resort.

 What are the factors that have prevented this historically, and could the Monorail extend to the airport in the future?

-First, let’s take a look at the history of the Monorail in Las Vegas.
+First, let’s take a look at the history of the Monorail.

 Originally opening as a one-mile-long link between Horseshoe and MGM Grand in 1995, the Las Vegas Monorail wasn’t originally intended to be a city-wide mass transit system.